 Immigration document requirements vary depending on your program of studies and the length of time you will be studying at McGill.
 The effective dates of your immigration documents must cover you from the first day of your first semester at McGill until the last day of your last semester of studies here.

-If your immigration documents expire during your studies, you are considered to be in Canada illegally.
+If your immigration documents expire during your studies, you are considered to be out of status in Canada.
 It is essential that you renew your immigration documents on time.
 You are responsible for ensuring that your documents are valid throughout your academic studies at McGill.

-For information concerning how to apply for or renew your relevant immigration documents, please contact International Student Services.
-For advice concerning immigration matters, please contact Citizenship and Immigration Canada (CIC) and/or the ministère de l'Immigration, de la Diversité et de l'Inclusion du Québec (MIDI).
+For information concerning how to apply for or renew your relevant immigration documents, please contact International Student Services (ISS).
+For advice concerning immigration matters, please contact Immigration Canada and/or Immigration Québec.

-- Certificate of Acceptation of Quebec (CAQ) AND
+- Certificate of Acceptation of Quebec (CAQ) OR CAQ electronic approval letter (NEW since 15 March 2023) AND

 - Permanent Code form (only required from Special Students in Continuing Studies or in Summer Studies)

-You will be studying at McGill for less than six months (i.e. for less than one academic semester) as a non-degree student (e.g. exchange, special, visiting)
+You will be studying at McGill for less than six months (i.e. not more than one academic semester) as a non-degree student (e.g. exchange, special, visiting)

 - Permanent Code (the paper form is only required from Special Students in Continuing Studies or in Summer Studies)